 Arriving in your dressier outfit is usually the best option so you can warm up by changing into more casual clothes for the second half of your session if we have colder temps, or just so you can relax and we have more flexibility with locations and poses as we go along!
-And please do consider how easy it will be to change clothes when you choose your second outfit because you will be changing somewhere less convenient than at home.
-I always try to find a location with a public restroom nearby, but especially if our plan is to go off the beaten path a bit, or we are meeting after hours, that is sometimes not possible.
-One of my brides discovered how challenging it is to put on tights in her car because the park restrooms were unexpectedly closed!
+And please do consider how easy it will be to change clothes when you choose your second outfit because you will likely be changing somewhere less convenient than at home.
+We always try to find a location with a public restroom nearby, but especially if our plan is to go off the beaten path a bit, or we are meeting after hours, that is sometimes not possible.
+One of our brides discovered how challenging it is to put on tights in her car because the park restrooms were unexpectedly closed!
 We all had a good laugh and she looked amazing despite the facilities fail, but it is definitely something to keep in mind. (*note: please don't worry that you will have to change in your car, we can always take a short drive to find an open restroom - that particular bride was apparently just up for a challenge LOL!)

-Most importantly: Make sure you look like you and that you feel comfortable in whatever you choose to wear.
+Most importantly: Make sure you look like you and that you feel comfortable in whatever you choose to wear!

-3. (Let's) Be Creative! - If you have any ideas for poses you would like to try, I always try to include your ideas and will ask if you have any during your session.
+3. (Let's) Be Creative! - If you have any ideas for poses you would like to try, we always try to include your ideas and will ask if you have any during your session.
 And if you have seen any images that you like online, please feel free to send them to me so that I can try to include those poses in your session as well.
 But if you do not have any ideas, or you have not seen any poses that have caught your eye, do not be worried or nervous about how you are supposed to stand or sit, or what to do with your hands!
-I always have lots of ideas, and I will patiently walk you through several different options to find "your" poses - the ones where you are the most comfortable and which look the absolute best.
+We always have lots of ideas, and we will patiently walk you through several different options to find "your" poses - the ones where you are the most comfortable and which look the absolute best.
 After your engagement session, you will be pros, looking forward to all of the super fun photos we will take on your wedding day!

 4. Be True To Your Location Likes - When it comes to choosing a location for your session, be true to who you are together and what you enjoy doing.
 The biggest issue is whether you prefer a more natural/rural setting like a park or a farm area with water, fields, and trees; or you prefer a more urban setting with cool architecture, cafes, and street scenes.